Undergraduate minor: economics

 ECON:1100 Principles of Microeconomics4 s.h.

-Organization, workings of modern economic systems; role of markets, prices, competition in efficient allocation of resources and promotion of economic welfare; alternative systems; international trade.
-Requirements: B.B.A. students cannot use this course for General Education social sciences.
+Organization, workings of modern economic systems; role of markets, prices, competition in efficient allocation of resources and promotion of economic welfare; international trade.
+Requirements: B.B.A. students cannot use this course for GE CLAS Core Social Sciences.
 GE: Social Sciences.

 ECON:1200 Principles of Macroeconomics4 s.h.

-National income and output, employment, and inflation; money, credit; government finance; monetary, fiscal policy; economic growth, development; international finance.
-Requirements: B.B.A. students cannot use this course for General Education social sciences.
+National income and output, unemployment, and inflation; economic growth and development; money and credit; monetary and fiscal policy; government finance; international finance.
+Requirements: B.B.A. students cannot use this course for GE CLAS Core Social Sciences.
 GE: Social Sciences.

 ECON:1300 First-Year Seminar1 s.h.